 Setting Up Automated Transactional Emails on Your Own Server

-The key word is reliably.
-Self-hosted email only works when the server IP has a good reputation, the domain has proper DNS records in place, and the server is not on any blocklists.
-If any of those conditions are not met, transactional emails will go to spam or be rejected by the receiving mail server.
-This guide covers the complete setup process: installing Postfix, configuring the DNS records that make email deliverable, creating aliases for different email triggers, integrating with a PHP application, and monitoring delivery.
+Self-hosted email works reliably when the server IP has a clean reputation, the domain has proper DNS records, and the setup follows current email deliverability standards.
+When any of those elements are missing, confirmation emails land in spam folders or get rejected entirely.
+This guide walks through the complete process: installing Postfix, configuring the DNS records that make emails verifiable, setting up email aliases for different triggers, integrating with PHP applications, and monitoring delivery to catch problems early.

 When Self-Hosted Email Makes Sense